sirca/clusterous/docs/environment_file.md

 ## Stopping the environment

-To kill the launched environment, use the `destroy` command:
+To kill the launched environment, use the `quit` command:

 ```
-$ clusterous destroy
+$ clusterous quit
 ```

 Upon confirmation, Clusterous will kill the running container processes and destroy any SSH tunnel from your machine to the cluster.
-The `destroy` command leaves the built Docker image(s) untouched, and does not delete any files from the shared storage.
+The `quit` command leaves the built Docker image(s) untouched, and does not delete any files from the shared storage.

-To stop the cluster itself, use the `terminate` command.
+To stop the cluster itself, use the `destroy` command.

 ## Next steps
 A more sophisticated example is available under `subprojects/environments/ipython-lite`.
-This example launches a configured IPython Parallel environment, and includes three different intercommunicating components and a number of configuration files.
+This example runs a configured IPython Parallel environment, and includes three different intercommunicating components and a number of configuration files.